BUPKIS

 npm install bupkis -D

 BUPKIS requires Node.js version ^20.19.0 || ^22.12.0 || >=23.
+Take it or leave it.

 import { expect } from 'bupkis';